-Secondary selection - After the priority selections have been completed a third round will consist of officers picking first by rank and seniority in rank.
+After the priority selections have been completed in the first round, the second round will consist of officers and firefighters picking first by rank and seniority in rank, any vacation hours carried over from the previous year, or any partial-shift requests.
 Any remaining request will be processed on a first come, first serve basis.

-Vacation leave will be charged in increments of thirty minutes with a minimum of one hour.
+Vacation leave will be charged in increments of thirty (30) minutes with a minimum of one (1) hour.

-Any employee who wants to cancel a vacation day that they have previously been granted must do so at least one day before the approved day off.
+Any Employee who wants to cancel a vacation day that they have previously been granted must do so at least one (1) day before the approved day off.